 MARINE PROTECTED AREAS

-We promote the creation and strengthening of marine and coastal protected areas as essential tools to address the biodiversity and climate crises.
-We work alongside governments, communities, and academics to develop assessments and provide recommendations based on the most rigorous and up-to-date knowledge available.
+We promote the creation and strengthening of marine and coastal protected areas as fundamental tools to counteract the biodiversity and climate crises.
+We work together with governments, communities and academics to consolidate diagnoses and issue recommendations based on the most rigorous and up-to-date knowledge available.

-Protected areas are a proven tool for protecting biodiversity in terrestrial, coastal, and marine systems.
-In the face of the severe global biodiversity crisis, a global consensus has been reached on the need to protect 30% of each ecosystem on the planet (Kunming-Montreal Global Biodiversity Framework).
-It has also been agreed that protected areas must be interconnected to ensure the flow of species and sustain ecosystem functionality (such as the exchange of matter and energy, among other aspects).
-They must be effectively managed rather than serving as mere declarations of intent.
+Protected areas are a proven tool for protecting biodiversity in terrestrial, coastal and marine systems.
+In the face of the serious global biodiversity crisis, a global consensus was reached on the need to protect 30% of each planetary ecosystem (Kunming-Montreal Global Biodiversity Framework).
+It was also agreed that protected areas must be connected to ensure the flow of species and sustain the functioning of ecosystems (exchanges of matter and energy, among other aspects).
+They must be effectively managed, rather than a declaration of intent.

-In recent decades, Southern Cone countries have made significant progress in the creation of marine and coastal protected areas (MPAs).
-Chile has declared protection for 43% of its maritime territory, substantially exceeding the global target.
-The other countries are somewhat behind: Argentina currently protects 8% of its marine area, and Uruguay less than 1%.
-The portion of the Patagonian Sea located in Brazil remains unprotected.
+In recent decades, the Southern Cone countries have made significant progress in the creation of marine and coastal protected areas (MPAs).
+Chile declared the protection of 43% of its maritime territory, substantially surpassing the global goal.
+The other countries are a little behind: Argentina currently protects 8% of its sea and Uruguay less than 1%.
+The portion of the Patagonian Sea located in Brazil still lacks protection.

-Additionally, existing MPAs do not yet safeguard all ecosystems of the Patagonian Sea and require improvements to ensure their effective implementation.
-These include increased budgets and stable financing, more trained personnel, adequate equipment and technology, and better coordination with other public services that have a role in marine governance.
+In addition, the current MPAs do not protect all the ecosystems of the Patagonian Sea and require improvements for their implementation to be effective, such as a larger budget and stable funding, more trained personnel, equipment and technology, and good interaction with other public services involved in marine governance.

 Context

-The most threatened marine species (according to the Red List of Threatened Species of the International Union for Conservation of Nature) or those with high mobility and specific habitat requirements are not sufficiently represented in MPAs.
-Key productive fronts that support much of the Patagonian Sea’s biodiversity, such as the slope front, are severely threatened and unprotected.
+The most threatened marine species (according to the Red List of Threatened Species of the International Union for Conservation of Nature) or those with high mobility and habitat requirements are not sufficiently represented in the MPAs.
+Key productive fronts, which sustain the diversity of a large part of the Patagonian Sea (such as the slope front) are severely threatened and unprotected.

-Climate change is already causing previously unimaginable changes in the ocean, from rising temperatures to shifts in ocean currents.
-This leads to alterations in species distribution patterns, further complicating marine conservation solutions based on protected areas.
+Climate change is already causing once unimaginable changes in the sea, from rising temperature to changes in ocean currents.
+This brings with it alterations in species distribution patterns, making area-based marine conservation solutions even more complex.

-Efforts must be significantly scaled up—at an appropriate pace and with the participation of all relevant stakeholders—to ensure the survival of key species and ecosystems in the Patagonian Sea and its surrounding areas.
+Efforts need to be amplified, at an appropriate speed and with the participation of all relevant stakeholders, to ensure the survival of key species and ecosystems in the Patagonian Sea and its areas of influence.

 Our Lighthouses